Naps During Pregnancy Might Have an Amazing Benefit for Baby

-It’s time to give into that pregnancy fatigue: a new study finally says naps during pregnancy are good for baby’s health.
+It’s time to give into that pregnancy fatigue.
+According to one 2018 study, naps during pregnancy are good for baby’s health.
 Specifically, napping is linked to a healthier birth weight, decreasing the risk of baby being born too small.

 Researchers in China, where afternoon napping is common, looked at data from over 10,000 women involved in the the ongoing Healthy Baby Cohort study.
-As part of the study, women answered questions about their sleep habits during pregnancy after delivery.
+As part of the study, women who had already delivered their baby answered questions about their sleep habits during pregnancy.
 Compared to women who reported no napping at all, women who reported taking afternoon naps for at least an hour and a half had a significantly lower chance of having a baby with a low birth weight (5 pounds, 8 ounces or lighter).
 While women who napped for an hour also had a reduced risk of delivering a small baby, those extra thirty minutes nearly doubled the protective effect.

 It gets better.
 The more naps you take, the stronger the correlation.
 The link between naps and a healthy birth weight was strongest in women who reported 90-minute naps five to seven days a week.